Luis Urías Preview, Player Props: Red Sox vs. Orioles

 - Urias is batting .179 with four doubles, three home runs and 16 walks.

-- He has hit a home run in three games this year (7.5%), homering in 2.1% of his chances at the plate.

-- In 25.0% of his games this season, Urias has notched at least one RBI.
-In three of those games (7.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Urias has an RBI in 10 of 40 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least once 13 times this season (32.5%), including one multi-run game.
+- In 13 of 40 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.